apocalypsetank/RPnet-Pytorch/README.md

 PyTorch implementation of [* Residual Pyramid Learning for Single-Shot Semantic Segmentation *](https://arxiv.org/abs/1903.09746)

-This implementation has been tested on the Cityscapes datasets.
+This implementation has been tested on the Cityscapes and CamVid (TBD) datasets.
 Currently, a pre-trained version of the model trained in CamVid and Cityscapes is available [here](https://github.com/superlxt/RPnet-Pytorch/tree/master/save).

 |                                Dataset                               | Classes <sup>1</sup> | Input resolution | Batch size |    Epochs  |    Mean IoU (%)   |